 Project Activities

-The research team will refine and complete development of a web-based intervention, Goal Guide, aimed at improving functional outcomes for students with mild or moderate autism.
-In the first 2 years, the research team will focus on the iterative development of Goal Guide, curriculum integration, and examination of the application's usability and feasibility of implementation.
-In the final year, Goal Guide will be pilot tested using a within-subjects repeated measures study to evaluate the promise of the intervention for improving students' goal setting and other outcomes.
+The research team refined and completed development of a web-based intervention, Goal Guide, aimed at improving functional outcomes for students with mild or moderate autism.
+In the first 2 years, the research team focused on the iterative development of Goal Guide, curriculum integration, and examination of the application's usability and feasibility of implementation.
+In the final year, Goal Guide was pilot tested using a within-subjects repeated measures study to evaluate the promise of the intervention for improving students' goal setting and other outcomes.

 Structured Abstract